datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast02-Reproject-Raster-In-R.md

 coordinate system (latitude and longitude).

 We can use the `projectRaster` function to reproject a raster into a new `CRS`.
-Keep in mind that reprojection only works when you first have a *defined* CRS for the raster object that you want to reproject.
-It cannot be used if *no* CRS is defined.
-In this case, the `DTM_hill_HARV` does have a defined CRS.
+Keep in mind that reprojection only works when you first have a *defined* `CRS` for the raster object that you want to reproject.
+It cannot be used if *no* `CRS` is defined.
+In this case, the `DTM_hill_HARV` does have a defined `CRS`.

 When using the `projectRaster()` function, you need to define two key things: